The Bossy Kitchen

 bread dough on a wooden cutting board dusted with flour

 Place the ball of dough on the prepared baking sheet and use a floured knife to cut a deep large cross on top of it.
-You can also use an iron skillet.
+You can also use an iron skillet instead of a baking sheet.

 No yeast bread Soda Bread- before baking-with knife cutting a cross on top of the bread